Privacy and Security FAQs

 How does Google Workspace for Education provide a safer learning environment?

 Providing a safer way to learn is at the foundation of all Google Workspace for Education products and services, and every single one adheres to the highest educational standards of privacy and compliance.
 We ensure these learning environments are free of ads, spam, and other cyberthreats.

-We provide a safer age-based experience for students by offering advanced admin controls and policies so primary/secondary schools can ensure content and browsing on a Google for Education account is age-appropriate by default.
-Our tools enable admins to control service and content access by user and provide SafeSearch and SafeSites by default.
+We provide a safer age-based experience for students by offering advanced admin controls and policies so K-12 schools can ensure content and browsing on a Google for Education account is age-appropriate by default.
+Our tools enable admins to limit service and content access by user and provide SafeSearch and SafeSites by default.

 Built-in automated protections provide 24/7 monitoring, encryption, and security alerts.
 An easy-to-use dashboard puts all of your settings and analytics reports in one place, giving you full visibility and control of your data and security policies.
 Premium upgrades provide additional proactive security capabilities that meet the needs of your individual institution.

 What are Google Workspace for Education Core Services?